BenBE/stm32-crashreporter/README.md

 In your handler you need to save the full register context on ISR entry into the global variable `cpustate` and call the appropriate high-level handler `cr_handle_*` from your code.

+To communicate the crash report to the outside world this library assumes the controller has been initialized properly and there's one UART properly set-up for communication.
+This library wont initialize the communication interface, but rather use the existing communication means.
+Please note, that the routines for doing so are called from within interrupt context.
+All communication must be done in a synchronuous fashion.
+If your own application port performs communication asynchronuously on this interface, be aware that switching over may happen at any point.
+In particular this library will clear TC IT and enable TXE IT (with TXE still pending).

 ## License

 This library was written by Benny "BenBE" Baumann and is licensed under AGPLv3.